2021 Limited Late Model Rules

 20F- 12.
 2 SWAY BARS

-A. Stock OEM or stock OEM type replacement sway bars may be used in the front and/or rear.
+A. One stock OEM or stock OEM type replacement sway bar may be used in the front and/or rear.
 The sway bar must be magnetic steel, one-piece, and can be no larger than 1-1/4” (1.250”) in diameter.
 The swaybar must be used as it is manufactured.
 Modifications to the sway bar are not permitted.
 Front sway bar must mount under the frame, in the stock location, and attach to the lower A-Frames in their stock location.